 Solve enough problems in a short-sighted manner and it’s easy to find ourselves inundated with much larger ones as a result.

 Of course, in reading this it seems obvious, the decision was the wrong one.
 Tackling the problem head on and negotiating a 2 week delay up front to find the superior candidate was the green decision.
 Yet we find ourselves making red decisions every day on scales small and large.
 And each time we find ourselves drawn toward the solution that avoids short term pain.
-The pain that is closest and therefore easiest to imagine.
+The pain that is closest and therefore easiest to visualise.

 The key here is to remember that there is always pressure, and that we’re hard wired to apply more weight to short term losses than longer term gains.
 Psychologists call this well-documented tendency Loss Aversion and we’re all prone to it.